Contact Centre

 Government and health organisations nearly always outsource call centre services onshore.
 Companies with small call volumes often find it’s not worth the effort going offshore, as local Australian call centre providers charge on consumption (per minute) and are happy to take on small volumes in a blended setting (where one call centre agent may be handling calls on behalf of many companies).

-Offshore, Fiji is now a serious challenger to more established markets such as the Philippines, India and South Africa, with the volume of contact centre outsourcing contracts awarded to Fiji BPOs higher than market leader the Philippines for the first time in 2022, on Matchboard’s platform.
+Offshore, Fiji is now a serious challenger to more established markets such as the Philippines, India and South Africa, with the volume of contact centre outsourcing contracts awarded to Fiji BPOs higher than market leader the Philippines two years in a row on Matchboard’s platform.

 Behavioural economics shows that people will often choose the middle option when presented with three options, and New Zealand, with a pricepoint 15-20% less than Australia, but still 40% more than developing countries, often appeals to businesses that need a cost saving but aren’t willing to compromise on accent familiarity or geographical proximity.